Brief data for post-1- tension post

 Introduction to tension members- tension yielding.

-We will begin a new subject, Introduction to Tension Members or Structural Steel Tension Members.
-The first item covers where to use the tension members.
+We will begin a new subject, Introduction to Tension Members.

-There are net and special tables for calculating the final value of the effective net area.
+There are net and special tables for determining the final value of the effective net area.

-The fourth item covers tensile yielding, tensile rupture, and gauge line information.
+The fourth component discusses tensile yielding, tensile rupture, and gauge line information.

-The fifth component includes the design parameters for tension members in the LRFD and ASD, φt and Ωt.
+The fifth component provides the design parameters for tension members in the LRFD and ASD, the reduction factors φt and Ωt.

-The sixth items are the tables for various shapes and the relevant yield and F ultimate stresses for tension members.
+The sixth item is the tables for various shapes and the relevant yield and F ultimate stresses for tension members.

 Introduction to tension members.

-The tension members are used for bridges and roof trusses, towers, and bracings.
-Any situation, where they are used as tie rods.
+Tension members are used for bridges and roof trusses, towers, and bracings.
+Tension members are considered when used as tie rods.

-The selection of a section to be used as a tension member is one of the simplest problems encountered in design, for instance as compared with columns and beams, so, the design of the tension members is considered to be simple.
+Selecting a section to be used as a tension member is one of the simplest problems encountered in design, as compared with columns and beams, so, the design of the tension members is considered to be simple.

 As there is no danger of the member buckling, the designer needs to determine only the load to be supported, like whether the ultimate load is 1.4 D or 1.2 D+ 1.6 L, then choose the biggest values, as for the LRFD design, or D+L as for ASD design.